 In terms of Section 135 and Schedule VII of the Companies Act, 2013, the Board of Directors have constituted a Corporate Social Responsibility (CSR) Committee and adopted a CSR Policy which is based on the philosophy that "As the Organization grows, the Society and Community around it also grows."

-The Company has undertaken various projects in the areas of education, health, rural development, water and sanitation, promotion and development of traditional arts, livelihood enhancement projects, etc. largely in accordance with Schedule VII of the Companies Act, 2013.
+The Company has undertaken various projects in the areas of education, health, rural development, water and sanitation, promotion and development of traditional arts, protection of national heritage, livelihood enhancement projects, etc. largely in accordance with Schedule VII of the Companies Act, 2013.

 Your Directors are pleased to inform that the Company has fulfilled its CSR obligations pursuant to Section 135(5) of the Companies Act, 2013.
-As against the requirement of Rs.58.26 Lakhs, the Company has spent Rs.62.50 Lakhs on CSR during the year 2017-18.
+As against the requirement of र 66.26 Lakhs, the Company has spent र 72.66 Lakhs on CSR during the year 2018-19.

 As required under Regulation 33(1)(d) of SEBI (LODR) Regulations, 2015, the Auditors have also confirmed that they hold a valid certificate issued by the Peer Review Board of the Institute of Chartered Accountants of India.

 Shri M.R.L.
-Narasimha, a Practicing Company Secretary has been appointed to conduct the Secretarial Audit of the Company.
-Pursuant to Section 204(1) of the Companies Act, 2013, the Secretarial Audit Report submitted by the Secretarial Auditor for the year ended 31st March, 2018 is attached as Annexure-III.
+Narasimha, a Practicing Company Secretary is the Secretarial Auditor of the Company.
+Pursuant to Section 204(1) of the Companies Act, 2013, the Secretarial Audit Report submitted by the Secretarial Auditor for the year ended 31st March, 2019 is attached as Annexure - III.
 The report does not contain any qualification, reservation or adverse remark.

 The Board of Directors had approved the appointment of Shri M. Kannan, Cost Accountant as the Cost Auditor of the Company to audit the Companys Cost Records relating to manufacture of textile products for the year 2019-20, at a remuneration of र 1.40 lakhs plus applicable taxes and out-of-pocket expenses.